 In the camera system the lens itself doesn’t produce the final image.

 The lens’ role in a camera is a pathway for light and it focuses light rays onto a photosensitive surface.

 The photosensitive surface in digital cameras is the image sensor and on a film camera it’s the film.

 The lens does actually focus light-rays in a circular image so there will be a circular image being beamed into the camera body and the sensor.

 To understand why this doesn’t result in a final image which is circular, you need to understand how a photograph is created and remember it is the lens’ job simply to focus the light-rays on a photosensitive surface.

 How Is A Photograph Created?

 Once the light-rays have passed through the lens and been focused on to the film or image sensor the the data is recorded.

-In film cameras, you must develop the negatives.
-In digital cameras, an image processor will take the data from the image sensor and then produce a digital rendition of the image.
+In film cameras, you have to develop the negatives, but in digital cameras, an image processor will take the data from the image sensor and then produce a digital rendition of the image.

 You should now know why we get rectangular or square images even though lenses are round.